ChrisHeiden/Ikarus/server/readme.md

-# Project Ikarus - Server
+# Project Icarus - Server

 The server is necessary to get Twitter information